In this section:

 Trainee Commitment Award - Trainees who have shown an outstanding commitment to the Faculty's Education and Training Program.

-This is awarded to the graduating Fellow with the highest aggregate mark for the Written and Practical examinations.
+This is awarded to the Trainee with the highest aggregate mark for the Stage B Written and Stage B Practical examinations in the previous year.

 The Ramazzini Prize is presented annually to the trainee who presents the best scientific paper at the Annual Scientific Meeting (ASM).
 It is a requirement that a trainee must present a paper for the Ramazzini prize at the ASM at least once during their training period to attain Fellowship.
 This enables trainees to demonstrate their research methods and communication competencies.